Bodhana Sivanandan Age, Family, Biography

 - Sivanandan was the youngest athlete chosen to represent England in any sport at the international level in 2024.
 She competed in the Chess Olympiad held in Budapest, Hungary, alongside teammates who were all in their 20s, 30s, or 40s.

-- In August 2025, Bodhana Sivanandan made history when she defeated Grandmaster Peter Wells in the last round of the 2025 British Chess Championships in Liverpool.
+- In August 2025, Bodhana Sivanandan made history by defeating Grandmaster Peter Wells in the final round of the 2025 British Chess Championships in Liverpool.
 She became the youngest-ever female chess player in history to defeat a grandmaster.

 - Bodhana set a new record at the age of 10 years, 5 months, and 3 days, surpassing the previous record held by American Carissa Yip.
 Yip was 10 years and 11 months old when she defeated a grandmaster for the first time in 2019.

-- After her victory, Sivanandan has been awarded with Woman International Master title, which is the second-highest title given exclusively to women, after Woman Grandmaster.
+- After her victory, Sivanandan was awarded with Woman International Master title, which is the second-highest title given exclusively to women, after Woman Grandmaster.

 - In an interview, Sivanadan mentioned that she often carries a cushioned seat with her to sit comfortably on a chair so that she can reach the other side of the board during a match.